 Skip to main content

-Coffee Talk: COVID-19 Concerns in Donor Management (Session 3)
+Coffee Talk: COVID-19 and Donor Management (Session 3)

 Foundant has been closely tracking the global private philanthropic response to COVID-19 through news stories, public resources, and conversations with our clients.
 Although the response to COVID-19 has taken on familiar patterns for funders and recipients, the response affects clients in different ways than we have seen in the past.